East Asia (500-1000) January 2026

 This is in the top 36% compared with other regions.

-The median eNPS score for organizations in this benchmark is 17 and is in the top 37% compared with other regions.
+The median eNPS score for organizations in this benchmark is 11 and is in the bottom 47% compared with other regions.

 How does East Asia (500-1000) compare?

-People in East Asia (500-1000) were much more positive than average regarding Feedback & Recognition, Collaboration & Communication, and Service & Quality Focus.
+People in East Asia (500-1000) were much more positive than average regarding Action, Feedback & Recognition, and Leadership.

-On the lower side, people in East Asia (500-1000) had much lower favorable scores than average in Social Connection and Enablement.
+On the lower side, people in East Asia (500-1000) had much lower favorable scores than average in Voice.

 People working in East Asia (500-1000) are more engaged than Benelux, DACH, Central Europe, and Nordic.

-The highest scoring question for East Asia (500-1000) had 88% of people agreeing that their manager genuinely cares about their wellbeing (+1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for East Asia (500-1000) had 91% of people agreeing that they know what they need to do to be successful in their role (+4% compared to overall) while they were generally most positive about Management.

-People in East Asia (500-1000) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 11% of people disagreeing (-2% below average).
+People in East Asia (500-1000) were generally least favourable about Company Performance, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 15% of people disagreeing (-8% below average).

 How long do people stay?